helenanevesbr/mmorpg_got/README.md

 ## Support

-If you encounter any issues or have any questions about the game, please contact us at support@gameofthronesmmorpg.com.
+If you encounter any issues or have any questions about the game, please contact me at helenaneves.br@gmail.com.

 Thank you for playing Game of Thrones MMORPG!